xamarin/docs-archive/Recipes/ios/general/storyboard/storyboard_a_tableview/README.md

-Now, select the top section of the DetailView and under <span class="UIItem">Properties > Table View Section</span> change rows to '3', as illustrated below:
+Now, select the top section of the DetailView and under **Properties > Table View Section** change rows to '3', as illustrated below:

  [ ![](Images/image29.png)](Images/image29.png)

-For each cell in Section 1 open the <span class="UIItem">Properties Pad</span> and set:
+For each cell in Section 1 open the **Properties Pad** and set:

 -  Style:  *Custom*